 In his RSA Conference keynote, Pat Gelsinger talked about the fractured nature of the security vendor landscape, and the need to focus on shrinking the attack surface by making security intrinsic, rather than spending the majority of resources chasing threats.
 This is particularly true with respect to the public cloud.
 Many executives with whom I speak are struggling with basic visibility, security of their data and resources, and managing the complexity when it comes to cloud.
 And because of the dynamic and distributed nature of cloud, older tools and approaches don’t meet the new cloud challenges.

-Today, we are pleased to announce the availability of Vmware Secure State, which helps customers shift to a more proactive, integrated security approach that is DevOps friendly.
-VMware Secure State will be available from CloudHealth by VMware, which currently enables more than 5,000 customers to optimize their multicloud environments.
+Today, we are pleased to announce the availability of CloudHealth Secure State, which helps customers shift to a more proactive, integrated security approach that is DevOps friendly.
+CloudHealth Secure State will be available from CloudHealth by VMware, which currently enables more than 5,000 customers to optimize their multicloud environments.
 Together the two products form a powerful pairing that addresses the most pressing customer challenges around cloud visibility, cost, security, automation, and governance so businesses can take full advantage of all the cloud has to offer.
-VMware Secure State's capabilities around public cloud security provide demonstrable business benefits to organizations advancing on their cloud journey.
-VMware Secure State enables customers to visualize at-risk infrastructure, detect vulnerabilities and threats at real-time speed, and automate security and compliance across multiple clouds.
+CloudHealth Secure State's capabilities around public cloud security provide demonstrable business benefits to organizations advancing on their cloud journey.
+CloudHealth Secure State enables customers to visualize at-risk infrastructure, detect vulnerabilities and threats at real-time speed, and automate security and compliance across multiple clouds.
 The service is available to customers globally.

 This announcement further strengthens our security vision and extends VMware's security strategy from the application and network layer to users and devices to helping customers reduce the attack surface across multicloud environments.

-- In public cloud, the way users build and configure applications is constantly changing.
+- In the public cloud, the way users build and configure applications is constantly changing.
 Correlating risk across cloud misconfigurations and threats in a dynamic environment is a real challenge for teams.
 And to enable better security, several groups need more visibility – from vulnerability management and security operations to engineering and DevOps teams that spin up resources.

 - Without context, solutions that periodically scan the cloud to validate configurations can overlook serious vulnerabilities, overwhelm security teams with false positives, and create cloud usage conflicts with DevOps teams due to API throttling.